NikolayBobovnikov/context_manager/README.md

 │   ├── error.rs            # Custom error types for the application
 │   ├── events.rs           # Defines events for inter-thread communication
 │   ├── file_handler.rs     # Handles directory scanning and building the file tree structure
-│   ├── file_monitor.rs     # Monitors file system events for selected files
+│   ├── file_monitor.rs     # Monitors the selected project directory recursively for file system events (create, modify, delete)
 │   ├── main.rs             # Entry point of the application, initializes eframe
 │   ├── markdown_generator.rs # Logic for generating the markdown output
 │   └── ui_tree_handler.rs  # Manages the state and rendering of the UI file tree